-1.5 Acknowledgment
+1.6 Acknowledgment

-The development of Score-P was sponsored by a grant from the German Federal Ministry of Education and Research (Grant No. 01IH08006) within the framework of its High Performance Computing programme and with a grant from the US Department of Energy (Award No. DE-SC0001621).
+The development of Score-P was initially funded by grants from the German Federal Ministry of Education and Research (Grant No. 01IH08006) within the framework of its High Performance Computing programme and from the US Department of Energy (Award No. DE-SC0001621).
 This support is gratefully acknowledged.